sbtran997/CSPRSUM2025/README.md

    a.
 Type a message in the input box

    b.
-Click Send
+Click Send (Sometimes hidden when the window is small)

    c.
 Plaintext and Ciphertext outputted for the Connector

 6. Sending Files

    a.
-Click Send File
+Click Send File (Sometimes hidden when the window is small)

    b.
 Select one of the test files